 Despite what many people may think, taxes may be dischargeable in bankruptcy.
 Oftentimes when I consult with someone, part of their financial difficulties stem from owing back taxes.
 They ask me this question, and I respond: it depends.

-When Can They Be Wiped Out?
+When Can Taxes Be Discharged?

 First of all, the taxes must be income taxes.
 Other taxes, such as payroll taxes or fraud penalties, can never be wiped out in bankruptcy.

 Second of all, there cannot have been any fraud.
 If you filed a fraudulent tax return or otherwise willfully attempted to evade paying taxes, bankruptcy can't help.